 - Provide a positive and soft edge to Imberhorne Lane and the countryside with buildings that front on to the tree-lined field boundaries allowing an attractive backdrop to the public realm, avoiding trees overshadowing back gardens. - Retain and enhance existing established trees and other landscape features and weave them into green infrastructure / open space / movement strategy that encourages pedestrian and cycle use. - Focus higher density development with 3 to 4 storey frontages in the most accessible part of the site around the neighbourhood centre.
-Ensure car parking is carefully accommodated to ensure it does not dominate the public realm. - Ensure the site maximises connectivity with the existing settlement and services within East Grinstead and utilises a permeable layout.
+Carefully accommodate car parking to ensure it does not dominate the public realm. - Ensure the site maximises connectivity with the existing settlement and services within East Grinstead and utilises a permeable layout throughout.

-- Undertake a Landscape and Visual Impact Assessment (LVIA) to inform the site layout, capacity and mitigation requirements, in order to minimise impact on the wider countryside. - Retain and substantially enhance existing landscape structure, safeguarding mature trees and landscaping along the boundaries, and within the site and along historic field boundaries incorporating them into the landscape structure and layout of the development to contain the new housing, and limit the impact on the wider landscape. - Ensure the design and layout of the development works with the natural grain of the landscape following the slope contours of the site, minimising cut and fill. - Development proposals will need to protect the character and amenity of the existing PRoW which runs through the site and the Worth Way which runs adjacent to the southern boundary.
+- Undertake a Landscape and Visual Impact Assessment (LVIA) to inform the site layout, capacity and mitigation requirements, in order to minimise impact on the wider countryside. - Retain and substantially enhance existing landscape structure, safeguarding mature trees and landscaping along the boundaries, and within the site and along historic field boundaries incorporating them into the landscape structure and layout of the development to contain the new housing, and limit the impact on the wider landscape. - Ensure the design and layout of the development works with the natural grain of the landscape following the slope contours of the site, minimising cut and fill. - Development proposals will need to shall protect and enhance the character and amenity of the existing PRoW which runs through the site and provide connections through the new development.
+Protect the character and amenity of the Worth Way which runs adjacent to the southern boundary.

-- Provide a detailed phasing plan with agreement from key stakeholders to secure: - Land and financial contribution for early years and primary school (2FE) provision with Early Years pre-school and facilities for Special Educational Needs.
-2.2 ha - A land exchange agreement between WSCC and the developer to secure 6 ha (gross) land to create new playing field facilities in association with Imberhorne Secondary School (c.4 ha net - excluding land for provision of a new vehicular access onto Imberhorne Lane). - A community use agreement for the new playing fields/sports facilities at Imberhorne Upper Schooland for the neighbourhood/local centre to be provided on site. - Provision of suitably designed and managed onsite strategic SANG c.40 ha - Provision of onsite suitably managed equipped children's playspace and public open space.
-In consultation with the Council, mitigate increased demand for formal sport.
-Provision of a (C2) Care Community for older people.
-In consultation with the Clinical Commissioning Group (CCG), address increase demand for GP services either on-site or by financial contribution to support expansion of existing local GP practices. - Gypsies and Travellers and Travelling Showpeople provision may be required in accordance with District Plan policies DP30: Housing Mix and DP33: Gypsies and Travellers and Travelling Showpeople.
+- Provide a detailed phasing plan with agreement from the Local Planning Authority in consultation with key stakeholders to secure: - Land and financial contribution for early years and primary school (2FE) provision with Early Years pre-school and facilities for Special Educational Needs.
+2.2 ha - A land exchange agreement between WSCC and the developer to secure 6 ha (gross) land to create new playing field facilities in association with Imberhorne Secondary School (c.4 ha net excluding land for provision of a new vehicular access onto Imberhorne Lane). - A community use agreement for the new playing fields/sports facilities at Imberhorne Upper School and for the - Provide a neighbourhood/local centre to be provided on site. - Provision of suitably designed and managed onsite strategic SANG c.40 ha - -Provision of onsite suitably managed equipped children's playspace and public open space.
+In consultation with the Council, mitigate increased demand for formal sport. - Provision of a minimum of 142 dwellings (Use Class C2) in a dedicated site within the allocation, fronting onto Imberhorne Lane. - Provision of a (C2) Care Community for older people.
+In consultation with the Clinical Commissioning Group (CCG), address increase demand for GP services either on-site or by financial contribution to support expansion of existing local GP practices.
+Gypsies and Travellers and Travelling Showpeople provision may be required in accordance with District Plan policies DP30: Housing Mix and DP33: Gypsies and Travellers and Travelling Showpeople.

-- Protect the rural setting of the nearby Grade II listed Gullege, Grade II listed Imberhorne Farm and Grade II listed Imberhorne Cottages by masterplanning the layout, design and landscape structure to ensure the development is not dominant in views from these listed buildings. - Archaeological pre-determination evaluation and appropriate mitigation may be required and a geophysical survey shall be undertaken, the results of which will identify appropriate archaeological mitigation.
+- Protect the rural setting of the nearby Grade II\ listed Gullege, Grade II listed Imberhorne Farm and Grade II\ listed Imberhorne Cottages by masterplanning the layout, design and landscape structure to ensure the development is not dominant in views from these listed buildings. - Establish need for Archaeological pre-determination evaluation and appropriate mitigation andundertake a geophysical survey, the results of which will identify appropriate archaeological mitigation.